 Cats under the influence of catnip certainly give signs they are under the influence of a drug.
 They can be fun to watch, but you may also be concerned about the effects.
 Learn about this natural feline recreational substance and its safety.
 Don't worry too much, it is non-addicting and appears to be completely harmless.

 Catnip is a perennial herb belonging to the mint family Labiatae.
 Catnip is known in scientific nomenclature as Nepeta cataria.

-catnip is a perennial herb belonging to the mint family Labiatae.
-Catnip is known in scientific nomenclature as "Nepeta cataria".
-The plant is a weed-like mint that is now native in North America and Canada after being introduced from its native Mediterranean soil.
+The plant is a weed-like mint that is now naturalized in North America and northern Europe after being introduced from its native Mediterranean soil.